 If you have ever encountered these variations while lacking sufficient listening practice, even a slightly non-standard pronunciation can throw you off.
 In this case, the best thing to do is to be aware of the accents and tones that people speak with.
 Immerse yourself in the language’s environment as much as possible and try to recognize the patterns that appear the most in spoken Chinese.

-Chinese tones are hard to master
+2. Chinese tones are challenging to master

 As Mandarin is a tonal language, words with the same pronunciation but different tones will have totally different meanings.
 These tones can cause serious miscommunication if you’re not paying proper attention.